 • Watch for New Mexico Free Fishing Day events on the first Saturday in June each year and local community fishing events in your area.

 • Free Fishing Days: see the NMDGF Fishing Calendar for upcoming events.
-Statewide fishing clinics will be posted in the spring.
+Statewide fishing camps will be posted in the spring.

 • Kids-to-Hatcheries Educator’s Guide and mini-crate can be checked out from any State Fish Hatchery or from the main office in Santa Fe.

-To schedule a fishing clinic at your community or school, contact:
+To schedule a fishing camp or skills training in your community or school, contact:

-Watershed Watch is a high school based sport fish monitoring program that studies watershed management practices, benthic invertebrates, water quality and the connections to fish habitat.
+Watershed Watch is an upper school student level sport fish monitoring program that studies watershed management practices, aquatic insects and invertebrates, water quality and the connections to sport fish habitat.
 High school students and educators around the state adopt a stretch of river or stream to monitor on a regular basis.

-Students venture into the field to analyze water, assess stream conditions, and learn how to fly-fish and spin-cast.
-Students also learn water monitoring and habitat restoration practices, and what they can do to stop the spread of aquatic invasive species.
+Students venture into the field to analyze water, assess stream and river conditions, and learn how to fly-fish and spin-cast.
+Students also learn how to restore riparian habitat and what they can do to stop the spread of aquatic invasive species.

-Watershed Watch provides valuable career training in fisheries and aquatic resources management as well as the skills needed to become a life-long angler.
+Watershed Watch provides valuable training for careers in fisheries and aquatic resources management as well as the skills needed to become a life-long angler.

 Help Make a Difference | Become a Wildlife Conservation Volunteer!